Conventional deodorant contains aluminum. Learn how to make your own natural, aluminum-free homemade deodorant with this frugal recipe!

 2-3 new or used deodorant tubes (cleaned and twisted all the way back down)

-1. Melt beeswax in a double broiler (I just put a glass bowl over a pot of boiling water).
+1. Melt beeswax in a double boiler (I just put a glass bowl over a pot of boiling water).

 2. Add shea butter and coconut oil and heat until just melted.
 Stir occasionally.
 I like to use a wooden stick to stir because the beeswax will stick to a spoon and make it hard to clean.